logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

 #### Prerequisite for Service Performance Monitoring dashboard

-To get started with your very own dashboard, you'll need the following:
+To get started with your very own dashboard, you'll need an active **[Metrics](https://app.logz.io/#/dashboard/metrics)** plan.

-* Admin permissions in an active Logz.io **Tracing** account
-* An active **Metrics** plan with Logz.io
+If you don't have an active Metrics plan, a trial account will be automatically created for you, **free of charge**.

+If you already have an active Metrics account, Service Performance Monitoring requires a range of **1,000-5,000 Unique metrics available**.
+In case you don't have enough Unique metrics available, you'll need to **re-allocate** them or **add additional metrics** to your account.

+You can check your current account plan and availability on the **[Manage account](https://app.logz.io/#/dashboard/settings/manage-accounts)** page.

-* An application instrumented with an OpenTelemetry installation
+You'll also need **Admin permissions** in an active Logz.io **Tracing** account, and an application instrumented with an OpenTelemetry installation.

+Your Metrics account trial will be available for 2 weeks.
+Afterward, you'll need to upgrade your Metrics plan to continue using your Service Performance Monitoring dashboard.
+{:.info-box.note}

 ##### Ship your data through OpenTelemetry